What is a smart factory?

 3. Resolution structure: Once issues are identified and prioritized, manufacturers need a resolution structure that notifies the resources required to fix the issue, escalates unresolved issues when necessary, and provides transparency into how the issues were ultimately resolved and by whom.
 Then the solution to the problem can be turned into a best practice and shared with other lines and plants within the company.

 4. Speed to value: This pragmatic approach to deploying smart factory technologies is key to success.
-To take a technology-led approach where sensors are implemented throughout the plant, without first understanding where they can generate the quickest ROI is a common pitfall.
+To take a technology-led approach where sensors are implemented throughout the plant, without first understanding where they can generate the quickest ROI, is a common pitfall.
 On the contrary, knowing where the biggest problems are and deploying technologies to solve them can generate both quick and significant ROI.
-Taking this approach creates the speed to value the manufacturers need to drive competitive advantage.
+Taking this approach creates the speed to value that manufacturers need to drive competitive advantage.

 5. Employee empowerment: In the end, the above capabilities and the corresponding benefits cannot be achieved without human action.
-By connecting your workforce to actionable data, and empowering them to act on it, you unlock the greatest resource for improvement that you have - the human mind and desire to make a difference.
+By connecting your workforce to actionable data and empowering them to act on it, you unlock the greatest resource for improvement that you have - the human mind and desire to make a difference.

-In the end, success is measured by return on investment (ROI) and how quickly it can be achieved.
+Success is measured by return on investment (ROI) and how quickly it can be achieved.
 With these five capabilities, the factory now has the foundation for a successful smart factory initiative that will positively impact the bottom line.

 To learn more about this pragmatic approach to the smart factory and the five key capabilities, we recommend the ebook: A Smarter Approach To The Smart Factory.